Our story began with the late Ron K. Collier.

 “During intermission, David and I were talking,” Paul recalled, “and we made a deal that if I made him a website he would make me a trumpet as a barter.
 Well, you see how that turned out – he made me make my own horns, and now I have an apprenticeship that I never thought I would have the opportunity to experience!”

 To date, Paul has learned how to make Bb and C modern trumpets, as well as an American Civil War bugle and a Natural Trumpet pitched in “baroque D” tuning.
-Paul also participated in the 2022 North American Baroque Trumpet Competition at the University of Kentucky, and was the only participant to perform on a purely authentic natural trumpet against his competitors.
+Paul also participated in the 2022 and 2024 North American Baroque Trumpet Competitions, and was the only participant to perform on a purely authentic natural trumpet against his competitors placing as a Finalist at both events.